ArshSekhon/COMP-340-Project_JOS/README.md

 Good knowledge of assembly is required to complete Lab 1 for this project as it focuses on getting the JOS to boot by writing code for boot loader.

 ##### Assembly: Hello World (/example/helloworld.asm)
-This is basic assembly code that just prints "Hello World!" to the screen (See reference: Assembly Tutorial).
+I wrote this is basic assembly code that just prints "Hello World!" to the screen (See reference: Assembly Tutorial).

 **Commands to assemble, link and run this file (Linux only):**
 1. cd into examples folder.